 The key to greater self-awareness lies in what we learn about ourselves and how we accept what we learn.
 For example, if someone says something about you and you know they’re speaking the truth, but it hits a nerve, the truth can hurt.

-‘The same point can be applied to almost any situation.
-Our reactions are often a reflection on how we judge ourselves and how we feel about ourselves and not the other person.’
+It’s hard for us to acknowledge our faults, let alone hear others point out our faults.
+The same point can be applied to almost any situation.
+Our reactions are a reflection of how we judge ourselves and how we feel about ourselves.